Something in the Rain: Episodes

+Joon Hee and Jin Ah meet again.
+Can they rekindle their relationship?

 Production

 In August 2017, it was announced that Ahn Pan-seok was on board to direct Something in the Rain (aka Pretty Sister Who Buys Me Food).

 In January 2018, Son Ye-jin joined the production, marking her return to the small screen after a five-year break.
 Also in the same month, it was reported that Jung Hae-in had joined the cast.

 The first script reading was held on January 25, 2018, at the JTBC building in Sangam-dong.

 As a result of the drama's commercial success, a three-day vacation to Japan was awarded to the cast and crew, which was scheduled from May 29–31, 2018.

 Themes of taboos

 The driving narrative within the story centers around South Korean taboos concerning relationships: